Rodriguez has 5 hits, 5 RBIs and go-ahead 3-run shot in the eighth as Mariners beat Royals 6-4

 UP NEXT

-Royals: Kansas City begins a nine-game trip the same night against the Cubs, with LHP Cole Ragans (3-4, 4.21) starting the series opener at Wrigley Field.
+The Royals begin a nine-game trip against the Cubs with LHP Cole Ragans (3-4, 4.21) starting Friday night’s series opener.